Rising Bubble#

 Results and Discussion#

-The following image shows the shape and dimensions of the bubble after \(3\) seconds of simulation, and compares it with results of [1].
+The following image shows the shape and dimensions of the bubble after \(3\) seconds of simulation, and compares them with results of Zahedi et al. [2]

 bubble

-to execute this post-processing code, where output is the directory that contains the simulation results.
-The results for the barycenter position and velocity of the bubble are compared with the simulations of Zahedi et al. [1] and Hysing et al. [2].
-The following images show the results of these comparisons.
-The agreement between the two simulations is remarkable considering the coarse mesh used within this example.
+The evolution of the position and velocity of the barycenter of the bubble is compared with the results of Zahedi et al. [2] and Hysing et al. [1] The following images show the results of these comparisons.
+The agreement between the simulations is remarkable considering the coarse mesh used within this example.

 ymean_t bubble_rise_velocity